Niko-Quant/visitor-survey-application/README.md

 ## Overview

-A desktop application developed in Python using Tkinter for collecting and managing visitor survey responses.
+A desktop application developed as part of a Computer Science programming assignment at the University of Salford.

-The application was created as part of a university software development project and demonstrates object-oriented programming, GUI development and data management principles.
+The project was designed to demonstrate object-oriented programming principles, graphical user interface development and data management using Python.

 ---

 ## Features

 - Graphical User Interface (Tkinter)
-- Survey data collection
+- Survey response collection
 - Data storage and retrieval
 - Object-oriented design
-- User-friendly workflow
+- Structured user workflow

 ---